cloudmobi/AndroidSDK/AdMob_Mediation_Integration_Guide_For_Android.md

 # AdMob Mediation Integration Guide

-This guide instructs you step-by-step on how to set CloudMobi live as an Ad Network on the Admob Mediation platform.
+This guide instructs you step-by-step on how to set Cloudmobi live as an Ad Network on the Admob Mediation platform.

 Currently we support Rewarded Video and Interstitial for mediation.